balvig/chili/README.md

 ### Modifying existing models

-Create a model with the same name as the one you want to modify: `rails g model User --migration=false` and extend from the original:
+Create a model with the same name as the one you want to modify: `rails g model User --migration=false` and inherit from the original:

 ```ruby
 # app/model/chili_likes/user.rb